IBM/magnolia-reproducer/README.md

 Make Magnolia bugs reproducable for Magnolia support, with as little project code as possible

-Generated from [Magnolia's project and module archetypes](https://docs.magnolia-cms.com/product-docs/6.3/developing/development-how-tos/how-to-use-magnolia-maven-archetypes/), and then added a JUnit5 integration-test with [IBM iX' MagnoliaTomcatExtension](https://github.com/IBM/magkit-test/tree/main/magkit-test-server#using-the-junit5-extension).
+Generated from [Magnolia's project and module archetypes](https://docs.magnolia-cms.com/product-docs/6.3/developing/development-how-tos/how-to-use-magnolia-maven-archetypes/), with Magnolia Community Edition used in the POM, and then added a JUnit5 integration-test with [IBM iX' MagnoliaTomcatExtension](https://github.com/IBM/magkit-test/tree/main/magkit-test-server#using-the-junit5-extension).

 That test is supposed to make Magnolia bugs reproducable for Magnolia support, with as little project code as possible.